Comfort Manaslu Circuit Trek - 17 Days

 The Annapurna Conservation Area Permit is required as the trail exits the Manaslu region near Dharapani and enters the Annapurna Conservation Area.
 Fixed cost: NPR 3,000 (approx. USD 22) per person.

-Best Time for Manaslu Comfort Circuit Trek – 17 Days
+Best Time for Comfort Manaslu Circuit Trek – 17 Days

 The Manaslu region has two perfect trekking seasons.
 Both seasons offer spectacular conditions and views; you can choose the season according to what you want to see and experience.

-Manaslu Comfort Circuit Trek in Spring – (March to May) – clear skies, Rhododendrons in bloom
+Comfort Manaslu Circuit Trek in Spring – (March to May) – clear skies, Rhododendrons in bloom

 Spring is one of the best and most popular times on the Manaslu Circuit.
 The forests are full of rhododendrons, the skies are stable and clear, and the mountain views are exceptional.
 At lower elevations, days are warm and cold above 4,000m.
 During March, there are chances of snow on the pass.

-Manaslu Comfort Circuit Trek in Autumn – (September to November) – Best visibility
+Comfort Manaslu Circuit Trek in Autumn – (September to November) – Best visibility

 Autumn is considered the best time for trekking in Nepal.
 After the monsoon season, the atmosphere is clean and free of dust, resulting in a clear line of sight to the mountains.
 Typically, the sky is clear during this time, allowing for uninterrupted panoramic views of the beautiful Himalayas, including Manaslu.
 The weather is usually stable, which helps ensure a safe and comfortable trekking experience.

-Manaslu Comfort Circuit Trek in Winter – (December to February) – Possible for experienced trekkers
+Comfort Manaslu Circuit Trek in Winter – (December to February) – Possible for experienced trekkers

 The Manaslu trek in Winter is possible for experienced trekkers, but Larkya La Pass can be heavily snow-covered.

-Manaslu Comfort Circuit Trek in Monsoon– (June to August) – Not Recommended
+Comfort Manaslu Circuit Trek in Monsoon– (June to August) – Not Recommended

 During the Monsoon season, the trails are slippery, leeches are prevalent, and clouds cover the mountains.
 So, the monsoon season is not recommended.